Darnxd/Image-Encryption-Tool-using-Python/README.md

    - Not secure for real-world encryption.

-   - Works only on RGB images
+   - Works only on RGB images.

    - Use .png or .bmp formats for better results (JPEG can distort pixels due to compression).